Mexico's ruling party close to keeping majority despite violence, graft

 More detailed results are not expected until Wednesday.

-The center-right National Action Party had 20.83 percent of the vote, results showed, one of its worst recent showings.
+The centre-right National Action Party had 20.83 percent of the vote, results showed, one of its worst recent showings.

 The big loser was the leftist Party of the Democratic Revolution (PRD), which was on 10.69 percent of the vote after breakaway former leader Andres Manuel Lopez Obrador's new Morena party diluted its vote and took 8.59 percent support.